Have you ever wondered why Pop Rocks explode with that satisfying crackle in your mouth?

 Are Pop Rocks harmful if you eat too many?

 No. While eating an entire large bag would probably make you very sick from sugar overload, the Pop Rocks themselves aren’t dangerous.
-Also, the carbonation dissipates harmlessly.
+The carbonation dissipates harmlessly.
 The concern is purely about sugar content.

 Can you make Pop Rocks at home?

 Not really.
-Practically speaking, the process requires industrial equipment to maintain precise temperatures and pressures.
-So home candy-making lacks the control needed to properly infuse gas into sugar.
+And the process requires industrial equipment to maintain precise temperatures and pressures.
+Home candy-making lacks the control needed to properly infuse gas into sugar.
 You can make fizzy candy, but it won’t have the same popping quality.

 Do Pop Rocks expire?

 They do, but not in the traditional sense.
-The gas gradually escapes over time, especially in humid conditions.
-Because of that, this is why old bags often seem less effective.
+Think about it: this is why old bags often seem less effective.
+Practically speaking, the gas gradually escapes over time, especially in humid conditions.
 The candy itself is stable, but the popping effect diminishes.

 Why do some Pop Rocks seem to last longer than others?